idelchi/godyl/docs/configuration/tools.md

     value: "[abc123...|url:https://example.com/checksum.txt|path:./checksum.txt]|https://example.com/checksums.txt"
     # For `Type=file`, pattern to match to select the correct checksum file from the assets.
     pattern: "checksum*.txt"
-    # Entry may be used when value contains `url` or `path` which points to a file with multiple entries.
+    # Entry may be used when value contains `url:` or `path:` which points to a file with multiple entries.
+    # Mainly used as workaround when the `go-getter` library cannot select the correct asset.
+    # Try `type: file` first, and if it doesn't work, use `type: sha256` with `value: url:...` and `entry`.
     entry: "{{ .File }}"
   # The output directory where the tool will be placed.
   output: ~/.local/bin # [`--output`]